Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Applications to semilinear elliptic PDEs

 \section{Applications to semilinear elliptic PDEs}

-In this section, we apply {\bf Algorithm~\ref*{alg:NMOM}$'$} to compute unstable ground states (i.e., 1-saddles of the associated variational functional) of a class of semilinear elliptic PDEs with certain variational structures.
-We first describe the theoretical and numerical details for a general model and then present basic numerical results on two typical examples, including the stationary nonlinear Schr\"odinger equation and H\'enon equation.
+In this section, we apply the {\bf Algorithm~\ref*{alg:NMOM}$'$} to compute unstable ground states (i.e., 1-saddles of the associated variational functional) of a class of semilinear elliptic PDEs with certain variational structures.
+We first describe the theoretical and numerical details for a general model and then present the basic numerical results on two typical examples, including the stationary nonlinear Schr\"odinger equation (NLSE) and the H\'enon equation.
+Numerical comparisons of the NMOM and LMM are also provided.